Toplica Uprising

-The Toplica Uprising (Топлички устанак) was a mass uprising by Serbian rebels against the Bulgarian occupation forces that took place in Bulgarian-occupied Serbia during the First World War.
+The Toplica Uprising (Топлички устанак) was a mass uprising by Serbian rebels against the Bulgarian occupation forces that took place in the Bulgarian-occupied Kingdom of Serbia during the First World War.
 The rebels were motivated by grievances against the Bulgarian authorities for ordering conscription of local Serbs in the Bulgarian army, forced labor and the denationalization policy imposed on the indigenous population.
 The revolt was supported by Serbian guerrilla fighters known as Chetniks.

 The uprising lasted from 21 February to 25 March 1917.
 It was the only uprising in an occupied country during the entire First World War.

 Background

 In October 1915, the Kingdom of Serbia, which had throughout the fall of 1914 managed to withstand and repel three Austro-Hungarian invasions, found itself under attack again.
 This time it was a joint Austro-Hungarian, German, and Bulgarian invasion from two directions that included Austro-Hungarian Third Army, German Eleventh Army, and Bulgarian First and Second armies.
 Outnumbered and outmatched, the Serbian Army was defeated by December 1915.
 However, rather than surrendering and capitulating, the Serbian military and political leaders decided on a long and arduous army retreat south towards Albania, hoping to reach the Adriatic coast for evacuation and regrouping.
 This resulted in the invading Central Powers forces occupying the entire territory of the Kingdom of Serbia.
 In the immediate division of spoils, Kingdom of Bulgaria gained the area of Pomoravlje, which had been a target of Bulgarian nationalism.